openspork/webmiko/README.md

-# Webmiko is a web GUI for Netmiko, a Python module that issues commands to SSH network equipment using the Python Paramiko module
+# Webmiko is a dynamic websocket/JS based web GUI for Netmiko, a Python module that issues commands to SSH network equipment using the Python Paramiko module

 ## Features
 * Device library, each which can be assigned arbitrary variables -- think username, password, IP address, port numbers, etc.